This vacuum comparison review is going to look at the Dyson V8 vs. V10 vacuums and put them to the test.

 The design of the Dyson V8 vs. V10 looks fairly similar.
 Both of them are about the same size and follow the same clean aesthetic patterns, using color to denote special features or capabilities for each model.

-Both vacuums also have a on / off trigger switch which powers the vacuum.
+Both vacuums also have an on / off trigger switch, which powers the vacuum.
 If you’re not holding down the switch, your vacuum will stop running.
 This can be a handy feature for conserving battery life.

 Easy to use accessories are designed with “quick release” latches that make it easy to go back and forth as you clean.

 The biggest difference in design is the cyclone system and dust bin.
 On the Dyson V10, the cycles have been reworked for a more streamlined look, which resulted in a larger dust bin as well.

 These small changes in design make a powerful impact on the overall cleaning performance of the Dyson V10.

 How does the V8 & V10 clean?

 In the case of the V8, the cyclones and dust bin are designed perpendicular to the extension wand and cleaning head, creating a T-shape.
 Whereas, with the V10, the dust bin is parallel to the cyclones and extension wand, creating a more streamlined look.